jgendrinal/blog/wine/wine_post.md

            trace = FALSE)}
 ```

+We have enabled `trace` to be `FALSE` so that no messages will display.

+Now for the predicting and response functions:

 ``` r
 mnom_predict <- function(model, df){
   preds <- predict(model, newdata = select(df, -class), type = "class")}